ArnavTalreja/cse15l-lab-reports/lab-report-3.md

 The `find written_2/non-fiction/OUP/Berk/ -name "*.txt" -delete` command deletes all the `.txt` files in the directory.
 ![Image](7.jpg)
 This command can be particularly useful for example if we need to delete all the `.class` files from a directory at once.

+### RESEARCH FOR THIS LAB REPORT
+For this lab report, I asked chatGPT to tell me about the modifiers of the `find` command.
+The screenshot of the chat is attached below:-